vttresearch/siteopt_toolbox/docs/introduction.md

 ## Using Siteopt via Spine Toolbox

-You can use Siteopt in two ways: via Spine Toolbox or via web browser.
+You can use Siteopt in two ways: via Spine Toolbox or via SiteOpt web application.
 Here the first method is explained.

 ### Introduction to Spine Toolbox